Nyelsonon/faction-wars/README.md

 # faction-wars
-discord bot for faction wars discord.py
+Official code for discord bot and website for the Faction Wars Stormbound Tournament